-So you have made the decision to offer a call handling service, now how do you actually deliver on that?
-What type of call handling software do you need?
-What is a call handling system?
+So you have made the decision to offer a call handling service, now how do you actually deliver that?
+Are there different types of call-handling software?
+What is a call-handling system?

 What type of software do I need?

-If you’re looking for a call center type software you may already be supporting your customers through other communication channels.
+If you’re looking for call center-type software you may already be supporting your customers through other communication channels.
 Channels such as email, live chat, or social media are all possible routes.
 Remember that any call center software should integrate with all your other channels so agents can accept data and be able to respond through various routes.

 The idea of operating in a multi-channel approach is to create a seamless experience for each customer.